Industrielle Kommunikation

 Tim Tack, M. Sc.

-Industrial communication has its roots in Germany and has been the backbone of every networked automation system for more than 25 years.
-In Industry 4.0, intelligent networking has a very important role to play.
-The use of information technologies, which were often designed with a different background than their use in the industrial environment, poses new challenges.
-In view of the networking typical of Industry 4.0, the importance of reliable and secure communication systems is increasing.
-In recent years, network technology has developed into an independent field with its own system theory, special terminology and design methodology, and special measurement technology.
+Industrial communication has roots in Germany and has been the backbone of every networked automation system for over 25 years.
+In Industry 4.0, intelligent networking has a significant role to play.
+Information technologies, which were often designed with a different background than their use in the industrial environment, pose new challenges.
+Given the networking typical of Industry 4.0, the importance of reliable and secure communication systems is increasing.
+In recent years, network technology has developed into an independent field with its system theory, unique terminology and design methodology, and special measurement technology.

 The mission of the Computer Networks group is to harness information and communication technologies (ICT) for the Industrial Internet of Things (IIOT).
 In this context, we focus on the entire life cycle from design and commissioning to reliable operation.

-Members of the working group are involved in various committees to structure current research areas and to transfer research results into application and standardization.
+Members of the working group participate in various committees to structure current research areas and to transfer research results into application and standardization.